MIKNSJ/config/vim/linux_vimrc_setup_docs.md

 ## Setting up .vimrc for plug-ins

-Install Vim.
-It is optional to use gVim, Neovim, or any other custom Vim interface.
+Use Vim.
+It is optional to use Neovim or any other custom Vim interface.

 Install vim_plug through Linux with the command: